PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 14 - Future Directions in Computer Architectures/Answers to Exercises/Ex__3_run_quantum_local.md

 from qiskit import *
 ```

-4. Create a quantum circuit containg a three-qubit GHZ state and add measurements for each qubit:
+4. Create a quantum circuit containing a three-qubit GHZ state and add measurements for each qubit:
 ```
 circ = QuantumCircuit(3)
 # Add an H gate to qubit 0, creating superposition